anartovich/streams-open-docs/content/en/docs/install/_index.md

 Docker images must be hosted in a docker registry accessible from your Kubernetes cluster.

 ### Docker registry secret

+> AVN - this info is fine if a customer using its own registry.
+For Axway registry, there should be more info about how a customer will receive this info.
+FYI, I would assume, that you need to add a link that explain how to create a service account that should be used for this secret.

 The following code is an example of how to create a Kubernetes registry: